rgitrepo/kubernetes-beginner-to-pro/docs/day9/volumes-and-dynamic-provisioning.md

 ##### 2.1.2 HostPath

-`hostPath` allows the Pod to use a directory or file on the host node.
+`hostPath` allows the Pod to use a directory or file on the host **node**.
 This can introduce security risks if not managed carefully.

 **YAML Example:**
 ```yaml